MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-request-pages-for-reports.md

 By default, a request page is displayed, unless the [UseRequestPage](properties/devenv-userequestpage-property.md) is set to `false`; then the report immediately runs.
 In this case, end users can't cancel the report.
 It's still possible to cancel the report, but some pages might print.

-A request page will have a predefined set of buttons depending on the report type and the current layout.
+A request page has a predefined set of buttons depending on the report type and the current layout.
 The standard buttons are

 | Button   | Rdlc   | Word	 | Excel	| Processing Only |
 | ----     | ----   | -----	 | -----    | --------------- |